Monday, April 30, 2012

 - Stand up a Data Governance organization

-David Plotkin is an Advisory Consultant for EMC2, working in Enterprise Information Management.
-He is responsible for leading efforts at client companies to plan and implement Data Governance both as stand-alone efforts and as part of other initiatives such as Data Quality improvement and Master Data Management.
-He has previously managed Data Governance at an insurance company and managed data quality at two large banks.
-He has been working with data governance, data modeling, metadata and data quality for over 20 years.
+David Plotkin is the Global Head of Data Stewardship for a large insurance company, working in Enterprise Data Solutions.
+He is responsible for rolling out data stewardship as part of an overall Data Governance and Data Management effort.
+This includes creating a stewardship strategy, training, and leading the stewardship community, as well as specifying the requirements for the data stewardship tool suite (Collibra and IBM).
+He has previously been a consultant for EMC, working on data quality, data governance and master data management engagements at client companies.
+He has also previously managed Data Governance at an insurance company and managed data quality at two large banks.
+He has been working with data governance, data modeling, metadata and data quality for over 25 years.
 He is a popular speaker at DAMA chapters and conferences, and serves as a subject matter expert on many topics around metadata, data governance, and data quality.